ubirch/ubirck-key-service-migration/README.md

 ```shell
   java -cp target/key_exporter-0.5.jar com.ubirch.Service
 ```

+Of course, you can also run the system from your IDE.
+Just don't forget to put the env vars before running the system.
+Another way of running it is by modifying the _application.conf_.

 3- `Check reports`:

 After having run the tool you should see two reports per run.
 An executive report (summary) and a detailed report